Ares-Developers/Ares-docs/new/weapons/ivanbombs.rst

 :tagdef:`[Weapon]IvanBomb.Damage=integer`
   The damage that will be dealt when the bomb detonates.
 Defaults to :tag:`[CombatDamage]IvanDamage`.
+:tagdef:`[Weapon]IvanBomb.DeathBomb=boolean`
+  Whether this bomb will be a death bomb instead of a timed bomb when planted on enemy objects.
+Defaults to :value:`no`.
+:tagdef:`[Weapon]IvanBomb.DeathBombOnAllies=boolean`
+  Whether this bomb will be a death bomb instead of a timed bomb when planted on allied objects.
+Defaults to :value:`no`.
 :tagdef:`[Weapon]IvanBomb.Detachable=boolean`
   Whether or not Engineers can remove this bomb from units it has been attached to.
 Defaults to :value:`yes`.